IBM/ubiquity-k8s/ibm-block-storage-via-scbe.md

 <br>

-## Ubiquity FlexVolume and Dynamic Provisioner usage example
+# Usage example for Ubiquity Dynamic Provisioner and FlexVolume

-### Basic flow for running a stateful container with Ubiquity volume
+## Basic flow for running a stateful container with Ubiquity volume
 Flow overview:
 1. Create a StorageClass `gold` that refers to SCBE storage service `gold` with `xfs` as a file system type.
 2. Create a PVC `pvc1` that uses the StorageClass `gold`.